grst/geos/doc/users.md

 Running GEOS involves building a GEOS image, a one-time operation, and then running a container.
 1. **Building the GEOS docker image**

 Building the container will likely take a few minutes and your machine may look stalled during the lengthy install of lxml.
-To build the image, move to the docker directory and run :
+To build the image, move to the main directory (where the Dockerfile is) and run :
 ```
 docker build -t geos .
 ```